epfl-ada/ada-2024-project-databrewers/index.md

 ### 2. Seasonal trend in beer ratings at the scale of the United States

-From now, we will discuss the seasonal trends when looking at the most rated beers styles at the scale of the United States.
-The styles were simplified during preprocessing to regroup beers styles with similar characteristic; from these simplified styles, we only kept the one than accounts for at least 2% of the ratings for the following analysis.
+Let's dive into the seasonal trends of the most popular beer styles in the United States!
+To simplify our analysis, we grouped similar beer styles during pre-processing and focused on the top-rated styles.
+For this deep dive, we only included styles that accounted for at least 2% of total ratings - highlighting the true favourites among beer enthusiasts.

 <div style="display: flex; justify-content: center; width: 80%;">
   {% include beer_styles_seasons_ratings.html %}